yutingsdu/TransGram/README.md

 Description
 ================

 TransGram is a genome-guided transcriptome reconstruction tool designed for long RNA-seq reads.

-It first analyzes the data heterogeneity, classifies the input into two categories (Alpha and Beta), and then applies a tailored splice-graph-based path reconstruction strategy accordingly.
+It first analyzes the data heterogeneity, classifies the input into two categories (Alpha and Beta), and then applies tailored splicing graph-based path-searching strategies to reconstruct the transcript-representing paths.
 In addition, a machine learning model is incorporated for quality assessment and filtering of the reconstructed transcripts.

 TransGram supports two reconstruction modes: